 - Add a human touch.
 By putting a person in the picture you add that storytelling element that makes the image much more interesting.

 - Take self-portraits not selfies!
-Put your phone away, refrain from the urge to take a low quality selfie and instead set up your camera and take a beautiful portrait of yourself (and of whoever is with you)
+Put your phone away, refrain from the urge to take a low quality selfie.
+Instead set up your camera and take a beautiful portrait of yourself (and of whoever is with you).